-&lt;sup>3 Emissions in tons of CO2 / € million of revenues
+2 Emissions in tons of CO2 / € million of revenues

-- In accordance with the policy of normative exclusion, the Sub-fund does not invest in companies that have failed to respect the United Nations Global Compact and/or OECD Guidelines for Multinational Enterprises, or companies on the Sustainalytics Watchlist whose status has been confirmed by the Committee for Surveillance of Controversies following an internal review. - Exclusion / non-investment in companies exposed to severe (i.e. level 5) controversies according to Sustainalytics research and confirmed by the committee for surveillance of controversies following an internal review.
-Surveillance may be accompanied by active dialogue with issuers exposed to serious (level 4) controversies. - In accordance with the Sub-fund's policy of sectoral exclusions: coal, tobacco, controversial arms, civilian firearms, pornography, unconventional fossil fuels with the exception North American fracking oil and gas. - Publication of reports concerning our traceable ESG dialogue-engagement with the companies in which we have invested, with emphasis on: - Awareness of ESG best practices, regular discussions on ESG questions and identification of potential factors of value creation and/or risks (notably in terms of their impact on global warming); - Close attention to / surveillance of issuers whose transparency on ESG practices (especially those related to climate change) is considered unsatisfactory.
+- Compliance with the policy of normative exclusion: the Sub-fund does not invest in companies that have failed to respect the United Nations Global Compact and/or OECD Guidelines for Multinational Enterprises, or companies on the Sustainalytics Watchlist if this status has been confirmed by the Committee for Surveillance of Controversies following an internal review3. - Exclusion / non-investment in companies exposed to severe (i.e. level 5) controversies according to Sustainalytics research and confirmed by the Committee for Surveillance of Controversies following an internal review.
+Surveillance may be accompanied by active dialogue with issuers exposed to very serious (level 4) controversies4. - The Sub-fund's policy of sectoral exclusions: coal, tobacco, controversial arms, civilian firearms, pornography, unconventional fossil fuels with exception for North American fracking oil & gas. - Reports concerning our traceable ESG dialogue-engagement with the companies in which we have invested, with emphasis on: - Awareness of ESG best practices, regular discussions on ESG questions, by identifying potential factors of value creation and/or risks (notably in terms of their impact on global warming); - Close attention to / surveillance of issuers whose transparency on ESG practices especially regarding climate change - is considered unsatisfactory. - Which sustainable investment goals does the financial product promote, and how can sustainable investment contribute to them?